Tuesday, 6 October 2020

 But it doesn't help the several hundred thousand Polish smallholders who are just a step up from subsistence level.

 Technology can play a part.
 Imagine an app which tells you where the nearest 'wild' orchard is, what traditional varieties of fruit you can find there, and how much a kilo costs if you pick it yourself.
-Enter the orchard, switch on the GPS-enabled app, the farmer can see you're there, you pick as much as you need, and leave the farmer the money.
+Enter the orchard, switch on the GPS-enabled app, the farmer can see you're there, you pick as much as you need, and you pay the farmer directly to their online bank account.

 But here's a scheme already up an running, founded by an old friend from Polish Saturday school and from the legendary Błękitna Trójka scout troop, Rafał Serafin.
 The film's in Polish, but it explains how local food from local producers is ending up on local tables.
 The pilot project is being replicated, but it needs to scale up to become a systemic solution for left-behind rural Poland.
 As Rafał says, subsistence farming in Poland is on a scale that tips elections.
 Read about the EU-funded Prosto od rolnika ('straight from the farmer') project in English as well as in Polish here.

 Initiatives such as Koszyk lisiecki and Wiejska e-skrzynka have a big part to play in the EU's Green Deal, to spur recovery after the economic battering that Covid has delivered.
 This is win-win-win-win.
 Win for local producers who can get their food directly to consumers, cutting out the middleman.
 Win for local consumers, who get access to a wider choice of quality fare, produced locally.
 A win for the environment; less transport, less fumes and traffic.
-And a win for society, as an entire swathe of the population is lifted out of rural poverty (and thus less likely to vote for hollow electoral slogans).
+And a win for society, as an entire swathe of the population is lifted out of rural poverty (and thus less likely to vote for populists selling answers that sound simple but are wrong).

 Rafał is looking for crowdfunding for a documentary film that will show how to get there in practical steps.
 One target group that he identifies is the children of smallholders, many of whom emigrated to the UK seeing few prospects for themselves in rural Poland.
 Rafał wants to make them think of the family farm as an investment opportunity with potential - and offers them a route map to do it.